esponges/fer-personal-site/README.md

 - add your connection string to the `DATABASE_URL` environment variable
 - run `npx prisma db push` to create the database schema
 - seed with `npx prisma db seed` (optional)
-- update the schema with the migrations generated in dev (see seed.ts comments and below)
+- update the schema with the migrations generated in dev (see seed.ts comments and below).

 To migrate the database: